Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "Are you also this enthusiastic about sticks?"

 "Sticks are lotsa fun!
-You can snap ‘em, toss ‘em, catch ‘em, beat Brothers with ‘em…"
+You can snap ‘em, toss ‘em, catch ‘em, beat Brothers with ‘em..."

 "I think the idiom in this case intends for the stick to be a bad thing."

 "Prolly," chittered the massive oaf.
 "But... okay.
 So how?
 We’re gonna need ’ta get drastic with Loomi.
 Like, show up uninvited.
 Forcefully.
 Really forcefully."

-"Unsubtle, but…yes, I think you may be right.
+"Unsubtle, but... yes, I think you may be right.
 He seldom grants audiences."

 "It’ll get people’s attention, that’s for damn sure.
 That news would spread fast."